TIPS & TRICKS: SCORE CARD DESIGN

 c.
 Keep explanations of movement standards brief and concise

 The best part of using a table is that it gives you the advantage of ordering your movements according to rep scheme, movement style, or type of rounds.
-You want your judge to be able to easily keep track of their athlete or team as efficiently as possible.
+You want your judge to be able to easily keep track of their athlete or team as efficiently as possible. - SIZE DOES MATTER!

 Having a scorecard that is too small may not be enough room for judges to take notes; however, having too much information can overwhelm the judge.
 Each of the judges should be well briefed on the WODs, standards, movements, reps, and weights before the event, so he can answer the athlete’s questions.
-The information on the scorecards should only be what is necessary.
+The information on the scorecards should only be what is necessary. - PERSONALIZE THAT MUG!

 By simply including The Box’s logo, colors, and sponsors, you can really make the scorecards unique.
 Having enough contrast between movements or sections in your table will assist the judges in working through the event.